 - Ask agents what has sold recently in your area and keep an eye on the weekend auction results published weekly on websites such as Domain.
 If you are still unsure about market value talk to us about a property appraisal.

 - Have a professional legal expert inspect the contract of sale and have confirmation in writing of any changes you would like to make to the terms and conditions.

 - Have a building inspector examine the property to ensure there are no structural defects and a pest inspector to give the all clear for pests such as termites.

 - If you are purchasing an apartment, arrange for a Strata Inspection so you are aware of any issues with the building

 - A skilled auctioneer can be very diligent at extracting a higher bid from you than you had anticipated, so it’s vital to have thought about your strategy and your maximum price carefully beforehand – and then stick to it on auction day.

 And it surely goes without saying – make sure your bank finance has been approved and you have this in writing from your lender before bidding on any property!

 Also don’t forget, if you are the successful purchaser at auction, you’ll be required to pay a deposit when you exchange contracts – usually 10% unless otherwise arranged.

 2. On Auction Day

-Sometimes even a simple thing like dressing smartly in a suit or wearing a jacket can boost your confidence, and it can give the impression to other buyers that you have a large budget – a bit of the intimidation factor!
+- Sometimes even a simple thing like dressing smartly in a suit or wearing a jacket can boost your confidence, and it can give the impression to other buyers that you have a healthy budget – a bit of the intimidation factor!